Sunday, May 31, 2026

 How does God use evil for good?

-Suffering can reveal to us how life does not work (as intended) without Him, so we might be drawn back into a loving relationship with him i.e. flip the light switch on or screw in the light bulb.
+Suffering can reveal to us how life does not work (as intended) without Him, so we might be drawn back into a loving relationship with him i.e. learn how to flip the light switch on or screw in the light bulb.

 He does not (and did not) cause evil itself but he does use it.
-It becomes a tool to turn us back to Himself and shape us, making us a more perfect bearer of His image i.e. He uses it to make us more like His Son.
+It becomes a tool to turn us back to Himself and shape us, making us a more perfect bearer (reflector) of His image i.e. He uses it to make us more like His Son who is the perfect reflector of God.

 God is greater than evil.
 Evil doesn't win, God does even in and through evil.